Homeless World Cup makes US debut in California and scores victories beyond the field for players

 “I actually started to feel value,” she said.
 “The whole tournament kind of instills you with that.”

 Wrightsman is now a coach for the U.S. women's team in the Homeless World Cup.
-The tournament made its U.S. debut July 8 in the capital of California, a state home to the largest homeless population in the country.
-It runs through Saturday.
+The tournament made its U.S. debut July 8 in the capital of California, a state with the largest homeless population in the country.
+The tournament runs through Saturday, just ahead of next week's Women's World Cup.

 The tournament is being held after a three-year hiatus due to the pandemic, when homeless populations surged in many U.S. cities.
 In Sacramento alone, it increased 68% between 2020 and 2022.